Jatra: Hyalagaad Re Tyalagaad

-Jatra is a 2006 Indian Marathi-language comedy film directed and written by Kedar Shinde.
-The music was composed by the duo Ajay–Atul, and features the song Kombadi Palali, the melody of which was re-released as "Chikni Chameli" for the Hindi film Agneepath in 2012, as well as the song '"Ye Maina", which was re-used as "Mera Naam Mary Hai" for the Hindi film Brothers, both of which were directed by Karan Malhotra.
+Jatra is a 2005 Indian Marathi-language comedy film directed and written by Kedar Shinde.
+The music was composed by the duo Ajay–Atul, and features the songs "Kombadi Palali" and "Ye Go Ye Ye Maina", the melodies of which were repurposed for "Chikni Chameli" and "Mera Naam Mary Hai" from the Hindi films Agneepath and Brothers respectively; both films were remakes directed by Karan Malhotra for Dharma Productions.

 Plot

-The story is primarily about two villages called Hyalagaad and Tyaalagaad.
-The name of the villages roughly translate to "bury them".
-The focus of the film is about the towns' attempt celebrate Jatra or religious fair.
+The story is primarily about two villages called Hyalagaad(bury him) and Tyaalagaad(bury that one).The focus of the film is about the towns' attempt celebrate Jatra or religious fair.
 The hosting of the fair leads to a rivalry between the two villages.
 To determine whether Hyalagaad or Tyaalagaad hosts the fair, the towns' decide to hold a race between two individuals (Monya and Siddhu), who are willing to run, cheat and even kill for winning the rights to host the festival.

 A youth called Monya played by Bharat Jadhav, who wants to become rich along with his six friends by unsavory means, arrives in the village.
 At the same time, his look alike who has a limited vocabulary also arrives in the same village.
 What follows is a comedy of errors, one liners and slapstick.